-The film is artistic, beautiful, haunting, magical, and set the standard for all future adaptations.
-Like the Disney adaptation, this film also focused on adapting the Beaumont version of the story to great success.
+The film is artistic, beautiful, haunting, and magical, and set the standard for all future adaptations.
+Like the Disney version, this film also focused on adapting the Beaumont version of the story to great success.

 I first watched this film in French class in college and fell in love with it!
 The visual effects are stunning and groundbreaking, the cinematography perfect, the makeup of the beast original, and the acting superb.

-As far as Beauty and the Beast adaptations go, this one is not to be missed!
+As far as Beauty and the Beast films go, this one is not to be missed!

 What is your favorite version of the Beauty and the Beast story?
 Did I leave any of your favorites off the list?
 Let me know in the comments!